 Head to the Alberta Ministry of Environment and Parks and learn more about the provinces Native Trout Recovery plan.
 Better yet, reach out to Minister Richard Dixon directly with your concerns email@example.com

 The fish and wildlife branch of the BC ministry, full of useful resources including regulations, ecological reports, and more.

 We were curious… so we did some research.
-Over the years, we have put together several posts about conservation of native trout.
+Over the years, we have put together several posts about conservation of our native trout.
 Some of it will scare you, some of it will inspire you.
 If you are as interested as I was, check out the following articles to get you thinking ‘conservation’!

 This article dives into the troubling history of angling in Alberta, drawing off of Lorne fitch’s “Two Fish, one fish, no fish,” this article will open your eyes to how destructive humans can be; and why we need to act now to preserve what we have left.

 This 3 part series takes an extensive look into the status of Bull Trout in Alberta; which populations are at risk, which have recovered, and where the fight continues.
-Meant to educate, inform, and inspire anglers to protect of provincial fish.
+Meant to educate, inform, and inspire anglers to protect our provincial fish.